TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 **Step-by-step directions for how to configure your local and remote git repositories**

-### *COMPAS Users and Developers*
+### :large_blue_diamond: *COMPAS Users and Developers*

 ### Setup a Github account and git

-1.
-If you have not already, go to [github.com](https://github.com/) and setup an account.
+1. If you have not already, go to [github.com](https://github.com/) and setup an account.

-2.
-Check that you have a [working install of git.](https://www.atlassian.com/git/tutorials/install-git)
+2. Check that you have a [working install of git.](https://www.atlassian.com/git/tutorials/install-git)

-3.
-It is recommended, though not necessary, that you configure [Github with ssh](https://help.github.com/en/articles/connecting-to-github-with-ssh) as well.
+3. It is recommended, though not necessary, that you configure [Github with ssh](https://help.github.com/en/articles/connecting-to-github-with-ssh) as well.
 This will allow you to bypass frequent login verification requests.

+---

 ### Clone the COMPAS repository to your personal computer